Did you know

-Habitat: Seasonal and semi-permanent wetlands, natural lakes and reservoirs.
-Prefers deep water wetlands for breeding and brood rearing.
+Redhead ducks inhabit seasonal and semi-permanent wetlands, natural lakes and reservoirs.
+They prefer deep water wetlands for breeding and brood rearing.
 Winters in shallow coastal waters with abundant sea grasses.

-Diet: Redheads feed by diving, gleaning from the surface, or dabbling just below the surface.
-They eat seeds, buds and tubers of submergent aquatic plants, as well as larvae, eggs, snails and other aquatic invertebrates.
+Redheads feed by diving, gleaning from the surface, or dabbling just below the surface.
+They eat seeds, buds, and tubers of submergent aquatic plants, as well as larvae, eggs, snails, and other aquatic invertebrates.

 - The redhead flight pattern is erratic and fast.